Rough sound waves in $3D$ compressible Euler flow with vorticity: Introduction and overview of the main results

-Standard proofs of local well-posedness for compressible Euler flow are based on applying only energy estimates and Sobolev embedding to a first-order formulation of the equations (see Subsect.\,\ref{SS:FIRSTORDERFORMULATIONANDOVERVIEW}), and they require $(\varrho - \bar{\varrho},v,\Ent) \in H^{(5/2)^+}(\Sigma_0)$, where $\bar{\varrho} > 0$ is a fixed background density (as in Theorem~\ref{T:MAINTHEOREMROUGHVERSION} below).
-The standard approach avoids the splitting of the solution into the wave- and transport-parts provided by Prop.\,\ref{P:GEOMETRICWAVETRANSPORT}, and it also bypasses the acoustic geometry.
-Compared to standard proofs, Theorem~\ref{E:TIMEOFCLASSICALEXISTENCEVERYROUGH} reduces the required Sobolev regularity of the data of the wave-part of the data (i.e., the data of $\varrho$ and $\Flatdiv v$) by\footnote{Here, when discussing the regularity of $v$, $\Flatdiv v$, and $\curl v$, we are implicitly referring to the Hodge estimate \eqref{E:STANDARDL2DIVCURLESTIMATES}.} half of a derivative, but requires additional smoothness on the transport-part of the data (i.e., of $\curl v$ and $\Ent$); see Theorem~\ref{T:MAINTHEOREMROUGHVERSION}.
-A remarkable aspect of our work is: \begin{quote} We propagate the regularity of the ``smoother'' transport-part of the compressible Euler flow, even though it is deeply coupled to the rougher wave-part. \end{quote} As the above discussion suggests, our regularity assumptions are deeply connected to the phenomenon of shock formation and to the way in which the wave- and transport- parts of the flow interact with each other and with acoustic eikonal functions $u$.
+Standard proofs of local well-posedness for the compressible Euler flow are based on applying only energy estimates and Sobolev embedding to a first-order formulation of the equations, such as \eqref{E:EULERSYSTEMSTANDARD}.
+Such proofs require $(\varrho - \bar{\varrho},v,\Ent) \in H^{(5/2)^+}(\Sigma_0)$, where $\bar{\varrho} > 0$ is a fixed constant background density.
+Compared to such standard proofs, Theorem~\ref{E:TIMEOFCLASSICALEXISTENCEVERYROUGH} reduces the required Sobolev regularity of the wave-part of the data (i.e., the data of $\varrho$ and $\Flatdiv v$) by\footnote{Here, when discussing the regularity of $v$, $\Flatdiv v$, and $\curl v$, we are implicitly referring to the Hodge estimate \eqref{E:STANDARDL2DIVCURLESTIMATES}.} half of a derivative, but requires additional smoothness on the transport-part of the data (i.e., of $\curl v$ and $\Ent$); see Theorem~\ref{T:MAINTHEOREMROUGHVERSION}.
+It is important to point out that one should not think that this additional smoothness of the transport-part of the data leads to an oversimplification of the problem.
+This is because, to the best of our knowledge, one cannot propagate the extra smoothness using \emph{solely} equations \eqref{E:EULERSYSTEMSTANDARD} (or other equivalent first-order formulation), i.e., without appealing to a non-standard formulation of the equations such as the one given in Prop.\,\ref{P:GEOMETRICWAVETRANSPORT} and employed here (see also \cite{mDdE2017} for another type of propagation of extra smoothness for the Euler equations that also involves reformulating the equations).
+Moreover, such propagation of extra regularity does not hold for general first-order symmetric hyperbolic systems, which is one of the standard frameworks used in the study of the compressible Euler equations.
+Furthermore, even when employing the formulation of Prop.\,\ref{P:GEOMETRICWAVETRANSPORT}, the propagation of extra smoothness for the transport part of the system is very delicate in that the transport- and wave-parts are coupled in a highly non-trivial way (in particular through the acoustic geometry).
+In this regard, a remarkable aspect of our work is: \begin{quote} We propagate the regularity of the ``smoother'' transport-part of the compressible Euler flow, even though it is deeply coupled to the rougher wave-part. \end{quote} To propagate the extra smoothness, we exploit the full nonlinear structure of the aforementioned new formulation of the equations and carry out a delicate analysis of the interaction of the wave- and transport- parts of the system as well as the acoustic geometry.\footnote{Readers less familiar with Strichartz and acoustic geometry estimates can consult the arXiv version of this paper \cite{mDcLgMjS2019}, wherein we provide a longer introduction with further background.}